Just2Deep/NodeAsBackend/ch05/README.md

 # Backend Project

-This project covers all basic and intermediate concepts of a backend project using Javascript
+This project covers all basic and intermediate concepts of a backend project using Javascript/TypeScript

 Models [Link](https://app.eraser.io/workspace/YtPqZ1VogxGy1jzIDkzj)